 What makes a work outstanding?
 An imaginative bond between content (feelings/ideas) and the form the artist uses.
 That ranges from the visionary simplicity of Emily Dickinson’s poetry to the psychological complexity of Henry James’s fiction.
-I advocate discussion (tips on starting a group), not censorship, even when disagreeing with a particular viewpoint.
+I advocate discussion (here are tips for starting a group), not censorship, even when disagreeing with a particular viewpoint.
 I abhor dehumanization (racism, sexism, homophobia), value diversity, and try to live by the Golden Rule, treating everyone how I want to be treated, with respect, kindness, and a sense of humor.

 A few of the creators presented here – including for film, Fassbinder, Pasolini, Jarman, and for literature, Genet, Mishima, Highsmith – explore dark aspects of human nature.
 I appreciate being able to understand (self-)destructiveness through the safety of thought-provoking art.
 By happy contrast, there’s my original LGBTQ+ Lit category, Fun Stuff!, light but substantial works.
 Another section highlights LGBTQ+ Genre Literature: Science Fiction, Fantasy, Horror, Suspense/Mystery/Adventure.

 NEW SECTION: LGBTQ+ Scientists.
 Added because our common humanity, beyond the arts, includes the natural world, with science as the key.
 First entries are physicist/mathematician Isaac Newton, naturalist/explorer Alexander von Humboldt, foundational computer genius Alan Turing, plus resources for LGBTQ+ people in the sciences/STEM.
 From a certain point of view, the star-swept night sky and Shakespeare both embody a transcendent wonder that we all can share.
 In a post, I recommend a free introductory science course, Principles of Evolution, Ecology and Behavior; not directly LGBTQ-related but for me its ‘big picture’ insights, from genetics to climate science and geology to evolutionary biology, were life-changing – that post includes links to many more free university courses in the arts and sciences, open to all.